jeffhuang4704/vulasset/README.md

 ### database design

-The database table is crafted to optimize the Vulnerability Page.
+The database table is crafted to optimize for the Vulnerability Page.
 This page necessitates the incorporation of two distinct aspects of data: vulnerability-based and asset-based information.

 schema:
 ```